iamgyz/usbEjector/README.md

 # usbEjector

+Anti-Hacking!
+Prevent someone from stealing your data via usb drive!

-Eject the usb storage when the usb device plugin your PC!
+Automatically eject the usb storage when the usb device plugin your PC!

 This is a python programming that can protect your PC!
 It won't allow any USB storage to plugin into your PC.